 Comprehensive Family Dentistry in Durham, NC

 At The Smile Shop, we enjoy seeing patients of all ages!
 We are happy to offer comprehensive dental care for the entire family.
 From the smallest smiles in your family to age-appropriate care for seniors, you’ll find all the high-quality dental care you deserve.

 We follow the American Dental Associations recommendation of seeing children as early as six months.
 We like to review with you the timeline of when baby teeth start to erupt and expectations to have as your child grows and more baby teeth appear.
 Oral hygiene should begin as soon as those teeth erupt.
 Different cleaning techniques can be explained to parents and caregivers to start your child off in the right direction with oral hygiene.

-Your Child’s First Visit
+Your Child’s First Dental Visit

 Making appointments with children early in life for cleanings and exams also allows them to meet our dental staff.
 Seeing the dentist can be overwhelming to a young child.
 That’s why we like to start slow with simple cleanings between the ages of one and five.

 Also, at this time, Dr. Spriggs or Dr. Dolin will perform an examination.
-We check for any signs of decay, go over diet and its influence on forming cavities, oral hygiene at home, and screening for any issues anticipated in the future such as bite, a missing tooth and ensuring spacing for baby teeth.
+We check for any signs of decay, go over diet and its influence on forming cavities, oral hygiene at home, and screening for any issues anticipated in the future such as bite, a missing tooth, or spacing of baby teeth.

 Primary teeth, commonly known as baby teeth, start to appear around six months old.
 Some children get them earlier, some later; there is no definite timeline.
 Primary teeth play an essential role: